-I originally shared this post on my old blog in March 2019.
+I originally shared this on my old blog in March 2019.

 When I first started writing as a child, I didn’t believe that writer’s block was real.
 Since then, I’ve had many years to learn otherwise!
-Of the many books I’ve written, the most difficult has been #OCDStory, which has challenged me on multiple levels and led to multiple kinds of writer’s block.
+Of the many books I’ve written, the most difficult has been the now-trunked book I wrote just before my chronic illness crisis, which challenged me on multiple levels and led to multiple kinds of writer’s block.
 I have never struggled so much with a novel.
-(As a result, even just the fact that I’ve made it this close to the querying phase is a victory in itself.)
 This challenge led to me developing a new mental model of writer’s block where there are four main causes.
 Today, I’d like to talk about those causes and what my recommended solutions are for each of them.

 Problem: Lack of motivation/connection

 This is probably the most common cause of writer’s block.
 People tend to believe that writing is something that happens when you feel “the Muse” speaking to you.
 But “the Muse” often doesn’t cooperate, and writing is in fact work.
 It doesn’t always come easily.
 So what do you do if you’re lacking in motivation or in connection to your story?

 Solution: Put your butt in your chair and your fingers on your keyboard

 If you want to actually finish your project and achieve publication, in all truth, you need to write even when you’re not feeling like it.
 As I discovered with the previously mentioned book, sometimes, your motivation doesn’t make its appearance until you’re in the middle of writing.
 Your connection to your story, too, often requires you to be working consistently so that you don’t lose sight of the beginning.
 (For me as a person who writes more by experienced intuition than by well-organized craft, this is especially true.
 You can see more about the importance of writing in a way that fits your style in this post.)